Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: The galaxy-halo connection

 Mass thresholds $M_{\mathrm{cut}}$ and $\kappa M_\mathrm{cut}$ set the minimum halo mass to host a central galaxy and satellite galaxy, respectively. $M_1$ is approximately the typical mass of a single-satellite-hosting halo.
 The transition from empty to central-hosting halos is dictated by the value of $\sigma$ while the exponent $\alpha$ controls the slope of the satellite occupation distribution.
 A downsampling factor $f_\mathrm{ic}$, where $0 < f_\mathrm{ic}\leq 1$, is included to account for survey incompleteness.
 With a further 2 parameters that bias the galaxy velocities relative to that of the host halo, a total of 8 parameters can be tuned to match the observed clustering.

-The ``B'' model additionally accounts for assembly bias with 2 environment-dependent parameters by modulating galaxy formation based on the local density.
-A final parameter that modifies the radial distribution of satellites within the halo is included in order to capture some baryonic effects.
+The B model additionally accounts for assembly bias with 2 environment-dependent parameters, $B_\mathrm{cent}$ and $B_\mathrm{sat}$, by modulating galaxy formation based on the local density.
+A final parameter, $s$, that modifies the radial distribution of satellites within the halo is included in order to capture some baryonic effects.
+These additional parameters are defined in Eqs.
+10, 11 and 7 of \cite{Yuan2022}, respectively.
 As a result, this model has 11 parameters.

-Halos were assigned central galaxies by sampling a Bernoulli distribution with a mean equal to $\bar{n}_{\mathrm{cent}}^{\mathrm{LRG}}$.
-The assignment of satellites was similar but they instead follow a Poisson distribution with the positions assigned randomly to particles belonging to the halo.
-To create mocks for clustering analyses, the parameters were tuned to match the 2D correlation function, $\xi(r_p, \pi)$, of the One-Percent Survey where $r_p$ and $\pi$ are the galaxy pair separation components perpendicular and parallel to the line-of-sight, respectively.
-The optimisation was performed in the range $0.1 < r_p,\,\pi < 30 \Mpch$ and included an additional constraint on number density that allows for sample incompleteness while penalising HOD models that produce insufficient number densities.
+Central galaxies were assigned the halo centre position and velocity by sampling a Bernoulli distribution with a mean equal to $\bar{n}_{\mathrm{cent}}^{\mathrm{LRG}}$.
+The assignment of satellites was similar but they instead follow a Poisson distribution with the positions and velocities assigned randomly to a host particle belonging to the halo.
+To create mocks for clustering analyses, the parameters were tuned to match the 2D correlation function, $\xi(r_p, \pi)$, measured in the One-Percent Survey, where $r_p$ and $\pi$ are the galaxy pair separation components perpendicular and parallel to the line-of-sight, respectively.
+The optimisation was performed in the range $0.1 \Mpch < r_p,\,\pi < 30 \Mpch$, and included an additional constraint on number density that allows for sample incompleteness, while penalising HOD models that produce insufficient number densities.
 Model A0 provides the best fit to the data.